maxbre/git_how_to/git_how_to.md

 - pulls down all the data from the existing repository
 - checks out a working copy of latest version

-what follows is a variation upon the previous command:
+what follows is a variation upon the previous command

 ```
 git clone git://github.com/some_owner/some_repository.git my_repository
 ```
-it does the same things as before **but**  the target directory is now *my_repository*
+does the same things as before **but** the target directory is now "my_repository"

 ## clone a local existing repository